Sri Lankan pumpkin curry in roasted coconut.

 Cut the pumpkin into 1-inch.

-Place a medium-sized cooking pan over the stove, pour oil and let it heat for a few seconds.
+Place a medium-sized cooking pan over the stove, pour oil, and let it heat for a few seconds.

-Add onions, curry leaves, pandan leaves, green chillies and cook until the onions turn translucent. add the fenugreek and mustard seed, cook for a few seconds(avoid sauteing the mustard and fenugreek for a long period of time as they will turn the curry bitter if burnt)
+Add onions, curry leaves, pandan leaves, green chilies, and cook until the onions turn translucent. add the fenugreek and mustard seed, cook for a few seconds(avoid sauteing the mustard and fenugreek for a long period of time as they will turn the curry bitter if burnt)

 Cook the ingredients in the pan while constantly mixing it.
 3-5 minutes. you’ll get a semi-liquid curry paste. reduce fire to avoid burning or the paste sticking to the pan.